Online Submissions

 (vii) Text of an article

-The journal has adopted format IMRAD (Introduction, Methods, Results, Discussion).
+The journal has adopted format IMRAD (Introduction, Methods, Results and Discussion).

 Volume of the manuscript full text (original research, lectures, reviews), including tables and references, should not exceed 6000 words.
 The quantity of words in a text may be obtained in menu Word (File – View document – Statistics).
 If, in the author’s opinion, the greater volume of an article is justified and cannot be cut, the decision on publication is taken at the editorial board meeting by the reviewer recommendation.